 Sometimes, airlines have amazing discounts that are accessible from their website and newsletter, but you don’t see them anywhere else.
 You will never miss their discounts if you join their mailing list.

-Buy ASAP Unless You Still Have Plenty of Time
+Buy ASAP Unless You Still Have Time

 If you know you will have a trip in 1 month from now, but you don’t know if the price is good or not, chances are you should buy the ticket as soon as possible.
 The closest you are to the departure date; the more expensive tickets tend to get.